mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 This repository has been built to showcase some integrations between RedHat and Microsoft Azure: RHEL74 VM, .NET Core, SQL Server on Linux, Docker, Azure Container Registry (ACR), OpenShift Container Platform (OCP), Visual Studio Team Services (VSTS), Open Service Broker for Azure (OSBA), etc.

+You could find [here the presentations](http://bit.ly/14juin2018) (in French) we presented in Quebec city on June, 14 2018.

 The goal is demonstrate a typical flow of a modernization journey: from on-premise, to public cloud IaaS, then going more agile with Containers, to leverage more platform capabilities with OCP and then finally take advantage of your SQL database as a Service:

 ![Modernization Journey Workflow](./imgs/Modernization_Journey_Workflow.png)